WasabiThumb/Reddit4J/README.md

 # Reddit4J
 An OAuth2 Reddit client for Java

-## NOTICE
-This project is in its very early stages and is missing many important features for a Reddit client.
-The main goal of this project is for browsing capability, and other things such as making posts or comments may be added in the future.

 ## Usage
 ### Creating a RedditApplication instance
 #### Using the default app instance